apache/pulsar/site2/docs/functions-runtime.md

   extraFunctionDependenciesDir:
   # Additional memory padding added on top of the memory requested by the function per on a per instance basis
   percentMemoryPadding: 10
-  # The duration in seconds before the StatefulSet deleted on function stop/restart.
+  # The duration (in seconds) before the StatefulSet is deleted after a function stops or restarts.
-  # Value must be non-negative integer.
-The value zero indicates delete immediately.
+  # Value must be a non-negative integer.
+0 indicates the StatefulSet is deleted immediately.
   # Default is 5 seconds.
   gracePeriodSeconds: 5
 ```